The maximal degree in random recursive graphs with random weights: Overview of the proofs

 \section{Overview of the proofs}

 First, since the proof of Theorem~\ref{Thrm:wrrtdegree} heavily relies on the proof of Theorem $2.4$ in~\cite{LodOrt20}, we refer to~\cite[Section $3$]{LodOrt20} for an overview of its proof.
-The same holds for Theorem~\ref{Thrm:maxwrrt}, the~\ref{thrm:weightbdd} case, which follows the same strategy as the proof of Theorem $2$ in~\cite{DevLu95} but where we need to take extra care because of the random weights.
+The same holds for Theorem~\ref{thrm:maxbdd}, which follows the same strategy as the proof of Theorem $2$ in~\cite{DevLu95} but where we need to take extra care because of the random weights.
 Finally, the proof of Theorem~\ref{thrm:pkasymp} is mainly computational in nature and we therefore do not include an overview in this section.

-Here, we provide an intuitive idea of the proof of Theorem~\ref{Thrm:maxwrrt}, for the~\ref{thrm:weightgumbel} and~\ref{thrm:weightfrechet} cases, as well as Theorem~\ref{Thrm:maxsecond} and~\ref{Thrm:maxsecond2}.
-In the~\ref{thrm:weightgumbel} and~\ref{thrm:weightfrechet} cases of Theorem~\ref{Thrm:maxwrrt}, the main idea consists of two ingredients: We first consider the asymptotics of the conditional expected degree $\Ef{}{\zni}$ of a vertex $\inn$, where we condition on the weights $(W_i)_{i \in [n]}$.
+Here, we provide an intuitive idea of the proof of Theorems~\ref{thrm:maxfrechet} and~\ref{thrm:maxgumb} regarding first-order scaling limits of the maximum degree, as well as Theorems~\ref{Thrm:maxsecond} and~\ref{Thrm:maxsecond2} regarding second-order scaling limits.
+In the first two theorems, the main idea consists of two ingredients: We first consider the asymptotics of the conditional expected degree $\Ef{}{\zni}$ of a vertex $\inn$, where we condition on the weights $(W_i)_{i \in [n]}$.
 Then in a second step, we show that the degrees concentrate around their conditional expected values.